sanwill/kubernetes-on-virtualbox/cluster-network/install-calico.md

 calico-typha-77b7886f75-t5v52              1/1     Running   0          2m12s

 ```

+# Join the worker nodes to cluster
-At this point you can add the remaining nodes to master.For example:
+At this point you can add the remaining nodes to master if it is not yet done.For example:

 * Run on master:
 ```